 Those who choose to take a boat tour should consider a half-day tour.
 You’ll get all of the excitement of swimming around a wreck and seeing the rays and turtles, but for a lesser cost than the full-day tours.

 Unusual Animals in the Sea

-Around 5 am, or just as the sun comes up, the stablehands bring the horses across the road.
-Once they reach the sea you can watch them swim right out around the anchored boats.
+Around 5 am, or just as the sun rises, the stablehands bring the horses across the road.
+Once they reach the sea, you can watch them swim right out around the anchored boats.
 This method of exercise is easy on the horses’ joints and allows tired muscles to recover more quickly.

 Whether you’re a horse lover or not, this is an experience not to be missed.
 It’s truly magical and also perfect for those seeing Barbados on a budget, as it’s totally free!

 See Related: Best Lightweight Travel Girl for Hot Climates